 Part-time students continue taking required courses, along with elective courses, during the first semester of the second year.
 Part-time evening students must complete the part-time sequence of the mandated First-Year Curriculum to be classified as second year part-time students.
 After the first year of mandatory coursework, part-time students must take eight to 11 credits per semester.
 All part-time students must take a minimum of 19 credit hours during the second and third academic years, including the summer session after the spring semester of each year.

 The mandated First-Year Curriculum for Part-Time Day students is identical in content and similar in sequence to that of the Part-Time Evening program.
-Part-Time Day students must meet with the Associate Dean for Students to establish a schedule of courses for their first and second years.
+Part-Time Day students must meet with the Assistant Dean for Students to establish a schedule of courses for their first and second years.

 Part-time students in either the day or evening division delay taking Criminal Law and Constitutional Law until their second year.
 Although summer study is not required, most students who select the part-time sequence in the first year find it necessary to attend summer classes at some time in order to complete the required 88 credits by the end of the fourth year.